 Foreign investment is a two-way road, where the creation of value has a favorable impact on the national economy.
-Capital raising is an engine for economic development: the foreign investment position in Spain already represents 45.3% of GDP.
+Capital raising is an engine for economic development: the foreign investment position in Spain already represents 43.4% of GDP.
 Likewise, strategic sectors for the growth of the economy, such as Services, Industry, Construction and Primary Sector, are the ones that benefit most from these capital flows.

-The subsidiaries of these companies also have a positive influence on local communities, as they create jobs: 16% of the employed population in Spain, about 1.8 million workers, have a job in one of these foreign companies.
-In addition, their average salaries are 29% higher than the average and, far from stagnant, they have appreciated by 7% compared to 2011.
+The subsidiaries of these companies also have a positive influence on local communities, as they create jobs: 16% of the employed population in Spain , about 1.8 million workers, have a job in one of these foreign companies.
+In addition, their average salaries are 29% higher than the average and, far from stagnant, they have appreciated by 9% compared to 2013.

-Spain is also sixth in the world ranking of countries with the highest number of new cross-border greenfield projects, with an increase of 55% compared to 2020.
-From the point of view of the economic and social development of our country, greenfield projects play a crucial role, since they imply the construction of new infrastructures and the creation of new jobs.
+Spain also holds the sixth position in the global ranking of countries with the highest number of cross-border greenfield projects, with a global market share of 4.9%.
+From the point of view of the economic and social development of our country, greenfield projects play a crucial role since they imply the construction of new infrastructures and the creation of new jobs.
 In this sense, new investments in Energy, together with projects in the Car-making and Battery sectors, have contributed immensely to the industrial muscle of our country.